Covering theory, (mono)morphism categories and stable Auslander algebras: Self-injective algebras with the stable Auslander algebras of finite representation type

 In fact, it is induced by an almost split sequence with no projective direct summand in the middle term, which exists, see e.g. \cite[Chapter VII]{ASS}.
-Therefore, the bounded quiver of $A$ contains the above bounded subquiver by the above-mentioned fact.
+Therefore, the bounded quiver of $A$ contains the above bounded subquiver bt the fact mentioned in the beginning of the proof.
 Since the algebra defined by the above bound subquiver is clearly of infinite representation type (e.g. Happel-Vossieck list \cite{HV}), hence so is $A$.
 The last assertion follows from the embedding $\mmod A\hookrightarrow \mathbb{D}^{b}(\mmod A)$.
 We are done. \end{proof} Hence by the above proposition we only need to focus on hereditary algebras with Dynkin type $\mathbb{A}_n.$\\ The below result concerning the monomorphism categories over hereditary algebras (of Dynkin type $\mathbb{A}$) is of independent interest, although we do not use it for our investigation. \begin{proposition} Let $\Delta$ be a quiver of Dynkin type $\mathbb{A}_n$ with the linear orientation